 In a recent paper published in Science Advances, Savoca and collaborators reported that plastic debris in the ocean may acquire a dimethyl sulfide (DMS) signature from biofouling developing on their surface (1).
-They described DMS as a "keystone infochemical" with wide implications because this volatile compound occurs particularly in productive habitats where there is intensive grazing by phytoplankton feeders and functions as an attractant for some seabirds (for example, some petrels and penguins), which probably use it as a cue to locate foraging patches (2-5).
+They described DMS as a "keystone infochemical" with wide implications because this volatile compound occurs particularly in productive habitats where there is intensive grazing by phytoplankton predators and functions as an attractant for some seabirds (for example, some petrels and penguins), which probably use it as a cue to locate foraging patches (2-5).
 Savoca et al. (1) hypothesized that emission of DMS by biota on plastics may represent an olfactory trap for foraging seabirds and that it explained patterns of plastic ingestion among procellariiform seabirds.
-They tested this hypothesis by correlating the incidence of ingested plastic with DMS responsiveness in different seabird species, extracting data from the published literature.
-In addition, because nesting habit (burrow or surface) seems to correlate with DMS responsiveness (6), Savoca et al. extended their hypothesis to explore whether nest type also could serve as a predictor of plastic ingestion.
-They concluded the paper with various conservation policy recommendations-including increasing the antifouling properties of consumer plastics-to mitigate impacts of plastic debris on the marine environment.
+They tested this hypothesis by correlating the incidence of ingested plastic with DMS responsiveness in different seabird species, extracting data from the literature.
+In addition, because nesting habit (burrow or surface) seems to correlate with DMS responsiveness (6), they extended their hypothesis to explore whether this trait also could serve as a predictor of plastic ingestion.
+They concluded the paper with various conservation policy recommendations-including increasing antifouling properties of consumer plastics-to mitigate impacts of plastic debris on the marine

 The hypothesis that DMS emissions may explain plastic ingestion by procellariiform seabirds is appealing, but some of the data that Savoca et al. (1) used to support their claim are questionable.
 For several species, the results reported in the original papers on DMS responsiveness differ from those used in their analysis.
-The authors included three species among the DMS-responders (and non-DMS-responders, later in the text) that have been shown not to respond to DMS [Pachyptila belcheri, Ardenna (formerly Puffinus) tenuirostris, and Ardenna grisea (7, 8)].
-They also make assumptions about the responsiveness of nine other species whose responses to DMS have not been tested: Three prions (Pachyptila spp.) were included as DMS-responders, and six other petrels as non-DMS-responders, without any supporting data.
-The assumption that all prion species respond to DMS appears to be based on two studies that were unable to distinguish between prion species at sea (2, 9); however, Savoca et al. (1) ignored a subsequent study showing that P. belcheri does not react to DMS (7).
+The authors included three species among DMS responders that have been shown not to respond to DMS [Pachyptila belcheri, Ardenna (formerly Puffinus) tenuirostris, and Ardenna grisea (7, 8)].
+They also make assumptions about the responsiveness of nine other species whose responses to DMS have not been tested: Three prions (Pachyptila spp.) were included as responders, and six other petrels as nonresponders, without any supporting data.
+The assumption that all prion species respond to DMS appears to be based on two studies that were unable to separate prion species at sea (2, 9); however, Savoca et al. (1) ignored a subsequent study showing that P. belcheri does not react to DMS (7).
 Pachyptila desolata is the only prion proven to respond to DMS (10).
 A. tenuirostris and A. grisea respond to fish oil and ammonia, but the abstract cited to support the claim that these species respond to DMS states, "responses to dimethyl sulphide and pyrazene were much less robust" (8), and gives no details on statistical analyses or results.
-Savoca et al. (1) also included among the non-DMS-responders several species that respond to other odors linked to foraging, but those, as far as we are aware, have not been tested for DMS [Macronectes giganteus, Macronectes halli, Pelecanoides magellani, Pelecanoides georgicus, Pagodroma nivea, and Thalassoica antarctica (5, 7, 8, 11, 12)].
-The reclassification of all these species is likely to change the model results, including the statistical significance of some of the factors being tested.
+Savoca et al. (1) also included among the nonresponders several species that respond to other odors linked to foraging, but those, as far as we are aware, have not been tested for DMS [Macronectes giganteus, Macronectes halli, Pelecanoides magellani, Pelecanoides georgicus, Pagodroma nivea, and Thalassoica antarctica (5, 7, 8, 11, 12)].
+The re- AQ9 classification of all these species is likely to change the model results, including the statistical significance of some of the factors being tested.
 At a more fundamental level, odor responsiveness in procellariiform seabirds is not clear-cut [for a comprehensive review, see the study of Dell'Ariccia et al. (5)], and the binary classification of Savoca et al. (1) is an oversimplification of the complex ecology of these species in a heterogeneous marine environment that should have been at least considered in their discussion.